tocco/tocco-docs/glossary.rst

 .. glossary::

+    Ansible Vault
+        Used to store passwords and other secrets.

+        See section *Ansible Vault* in `this document <https://git.tocco.ch/gitweb?p=ansible.git ;a=blob;f=docs/ansible/basics.rst>`_ for a detailed documentation.

+    BO
+    Backoffice
+        This is what we call our own installation of Nice2 that can be reached at https://www.tocco.ch/tocco.

     application property
         Application properties can be used to configure Nice.
 They are simple key, value pairs and look like this: